-The seven case studies illustrate science teaching and learning as non-dominant student groups engage in NGSS.
+The seven case studies (available at www.nextgenscience.org) illustrate science teaching and learning of non-dominant student groups as they engage in the NGSS.
 Several caveats are offered to understand the purpose of case studies.
 First, the case studies are not intended to prescribe science instruction, but to illustrate an example or prototype for implementation of effective classroom strategies with diverse student groups.
-Given the vast range of student diversity across varied educational settings, teachers and schools will implement NGSS to meet the learning needs of specific student groups in local contexts.
+Given the vast range of student diversity across varied educational settings, teachers and schools will implement the NGSS to meet the learning needs of specific student groups in local contexts.
 Second, each case study highlights one identified group (e.g., economically disadvantaged students, English language learners).
 In reality, however, students could belong to multiple categories of diversity (e.g., English language learners who are racial and ethnic minorities from economically disadvantaged backgrounds).
 Third, as there is wide variability among students within each group, "essentializing" on the basis of a group label must be avoided.
-For example, ELLs is a heterogeneous group with differences in ethnic background, proficiency levels in home language and English, socioeconomic status, immigration history, quality of prior schooling, parents' educational levels, etc.
+For example, ELLs form a heterogeneous group with differences in ethnic background, proficiency level in home language and English, socioeconomic status, immigration history, quality of prior schooling, parents' educational level, etc.